aallam/aallam.github.io/_posts/2019-01-29-reactivex:-rxjava.md

 How `Observable` is any different from Java 8 _Streams_ or Kotlin _sequences_?
 The key difference is that `Observable` _pushes_ the items while Streams and sequences _pull_ the items.

 ## Advanced RxJava
-The following are more detailed subjects for a deeper understanding of RxJava:
+The following are more detailed notes for a deeper understanding of RxJava:

 * [Observable & Observer][11]
 * [Hot vs Cold Observable][12]